adidas/api-guidelines/guides/api-testing-ci-environment.md

 # Jenkins CI Environment for Apiary Project

-This guide describes steps necessary for testing an API described in a swagger file with [Dredd](https://github.com/apiaryio/dredd) in a CI Environment (Jenkins, TeamCity).
+This guide describes steps necessary for testing an API described in a swagger file with the [Dredd API Testing Framework](https://github.com/apiaryio/dredd) in a CI Environment (Jenkins, TeamCity).

 ## Environment Prerequisites
 The following must be available in the CI environment prior to testing: